alakajam-team/alakajam/DEPENDENCIES.md

 knex                                      0.17.6   0.17.6  0.21.12  alakajam
 ```

+* TypeScript ESLint

-* Lint: 4.6.0 defaults dislike any. v2.34 forces TypeScript to < 4.0
+4.6.0 defaults dislike any which is a big effort. v2.34 forces TypeScript to < 4.0.
+Resolution: upgrade and introduce ignores - temporary or permanent depending on the rule.
+Use of `any` should still be tolerated if only to welcome contributions for TypeScript newbies.

 ```
 Package                                  Current   Wanted   Latest  Location